What Does Price Earnings Ratio Mean? Use the PE for Smart Investing

 What Should an Investor do When a Stock or Market PE is Near a Peak?

 If you were researching the stock for potential purchase, it’s a good idea to look for a company whose relative PE is lower.
-If you already hold this company in your portfolio, there’s nothing to state that this company will not continue to trade at a relatively high PE.
 Research has shown that over the long run, high PE stocks offer lower future returns than lower PE stocks.
 Yet, in the short term anything can happen.

 In summary, a quick PE study is an efficient way to get a ball park valuation of a stock.
 If you’re looking for stock candidates for potential purchase, check out the company and industry’s historical PE’s to determine whether you want to research further, or move on to the next one.

-Have you ever done a PE ratio analysis or are you more of an index mutual fund investor?
+Have you ever done a PE ratio analysis?